EndPointCorp/end-point-blog/2013/06/07/creating-custom-button-graphics-in.html.md

 <a href="/blog/2013/06/07/creating-custom-button-graphics-in/image-2-big.png" imageanchor="1"><img border="0" src="/blog/2013/06/07/creating-custom-button-graphics-in/image-2.png"/></a>

-So we have our custom background working, but it's the same (red) whether or not you're pushing it.
+So we have our custom background working, but it’s the same (red) whether or not you’re pushing it.
 To use different images for different states, we can use selector XML.
-With ours, we just have two images, so it's simple:
+With ours, we just have two images, so it’s simple:

 res/drawable/button_selector.xml